satya-thirumani/bigg-boss-data-set/README.md

 Blog https://satya-data.blogspot.com/2018/01/bigg-boss-data-set-bigg-boss.html

-Here is the data dictionary for Bigg Boss (Indian Big Brother) season's datasets.
+Here is the data dictionary for Big Boss (India) season's dataset.

 - Language - Language in which the show was telecasted/designed
 - Season Number - Season number
 - Name - Name of participant.
-Original Entrants are sorted in alphabetically
+Original Entrants are sorted in alphabetical order
 - Profession - Profession of house mate
 - Gender - Gender of the BiggBoss contestant, such as Male, Female, LGBT
 - Entry Date - Date of entry into house